Deardorff Post-acute SNF Mortality and Home Discharge Index

 • Paralysis (e.g., paraplegia, hemiplegia, quadriplegia)

-• This index was developed in 523,740 community-dwelling Medicare Fee-for-Service beneficiaries aged 66 years and older who were discharged to a skilled nursing facility for post-acute care after a hospitalization between 2017-2019 (median age 81, 62% female, 8% Black)
+• The Day 7 index was developed in 426,680 community-dwelling Medicare Fee-for-Service beneficiaries aged 66 years and older who were discharged to a skilled nursing facility for post-acute care after a hospitalization between 2017-2019 and remained at a SNF for at least 7 days (median age 81, 63% female, 8% Black)

 • Internal validation was performed via bootstrapping.